Bibbeep/MongoDB-To-Do-API/README.md

     ```

 5. **Access the API:**
-  You can now access the API on localhost:3000.
+  You can now access the API at http://localhost:3000 .
 Open your browser or API client and navigate to the endpoints.

 ### Features: